adrienbrunet/adrienbrunet.github.io/_posts/2016-08-27-my-browser-shouts-back.markdown

 You're still here?
 Want more?
 There is also a `SpeechRecognition` module.
 But it will be for another day.

+*Bonus:* if you ever read this @bmispelon, note that speechSynthesis can read emoji as well. :wink:

 Hope you enjoyed it, Cheers :beer: